cswartzvi/hamilton/examples/parallelism/star_counting/README.md

-# Star counting with Hamilton/Parallelism
+# Star counting with Apache Hamilton/Parallelism

-This example goes along with the "Counting Stars with Hamilton" blog post.
+This example goes along with the "Counting Stars with Apache Hamilton" blog post.

 # Running